 Salt

 The amount of salt in this dough is 2%.
-This is a balanced number, which makes the bread taste good without tasting salty.
+This balanced number makes the bread taste good without being salty.
+Personally, I like my bread with 3% salt, but do whatever suits your tastes and health considerations.

 Weight | Ingredient | Baker's Percentage |